cloud-gov/cg-site/_docs/management/using-ssh.md

 This overrides the port health check with the `process` check, and sets the start command to just `sleep`.
 That will give you 10 minutes to `cf ssh` and inspect your container.

 **Error opening SSH connection**: In prior versions of the CF API (CAPI) app instances used a single process.
-In version 3 of the CAPI, there can be more then 1 process that makes up and app.
+In version 3 of the CAPI, there can be more than 1 process that makes up an app.
 This may occasionally cause issues when trying to SSH to your app.
 If a modification or update was made to an app using a v3 command or process - even if that change was made by someone else (e.g., another member of a development team) - the app's schema in the Cloud Controller might have changed to version 3, and a standard `cf ssh` may no longer work.
 If this occurs, you can try using `cf v3-ssh {app-name}`.
 By default a `cf v3-ssh` will select the `web` process.
 You can also select a different process with v3-ssh using the `--process` flag

 ### Error messages